Mikedaniels-Code18/Mikedaniels-Code18/README.md

 - 👋 Hi, I’m @Mikedaniels-Code18
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development & Android Development
-- 🌱 I’m currently learning to be a Front End Engineer
+- 🌱 I’m currently learning to be an Android Developer
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me at mikedaniels754@gmail.com